bridgecrew-perf6/Cloud-Security-Azure-Deployment/README.md

 The advantage of a jump box relays on the fact that is used as a system tool that prevents direct connection from the public network to the security zone in addition to this on the management side a jump box becomes a tool that could streamline management updates to the security zone trough the use of ansible and docker containers that keep the security zone up to date at minimum effort with scalability proportions.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the work-load and system logs.
 - Filebeat is a lightweight tool that forwards and centralize log data.
-Installed as a component on targets, Filebeat monitors the log files or locations specify on the config files and then collects log events, and forwards them to Elasticsearch for visulaization.
+Installed as a component on targets, Filebeat monitors the log files or locations specify on the config files and then collects log events, and forwards them to Elasticsearch for visualization.

 - Metricbeat takes the metrics and statistics that are collected and ships them to the output that is specified on the config files, such as Elasticsearch can provide updated data visualization.
 Metricbeat helps monitor the VMs on the secure zone by collecting metrics from the system and services running on the machines such as DVWA.